Marketing Case Study #4: Nintendo & The Blue Ocean Strategy

 In fact, the Sega Genesis (or Megadrive in other places) was as powerful as the Nintendo SNES, and gamers were debating for years about which console was the more powerful.

-Sony Playstation The Conqueror
+Sony PlayStation The Conqueror

 advantages of blue ocean strategy